-- Asking a customer how their child is faring in college.
+- Ask a customer how their child is faring in college.

-- Complimenting an employee on the successful completion of a task.
+- Compliment an employee on the successful completion of a task.

-- Taking a client out for coffee with no specific agenda in mind.
+- Take a client out for coffee with no specific agenda in mind.

-- Serving breakfast to volunteers for a community service project.
+- Serve breakfast to volunteers for a community service project.

 Focus on the Benefits